ako/CsvServices/readme.md

 ### Tips

 * It helps if you create a public key attribute for every entity, which can be used in associations.
 For example, the Orders entity has a OrderId attribute.
+* Set loglevel to DEBUG to get fine grained log information.

 ### Todo